 “Of counsel’, one of these mysterious law firm terms, simply means a lawyer who is employed by a firm to do work but is not an associate or a partner.
-Basically, it’s another way that lawyers get paid.
+It’s essentially another way that lawyers get paid.
 As an example, attorneys “of counsel” are often really talented lawyers who come in to do work on high profile cases or those requiring a specialty.
-It can also be used in other contexts…This ABA opinion says there are four ‘acceptable’ definitions of the term.
+It can also be used in other contexts…The ABA opinion below says there are four ‘acceptable’ definitions of the term.
 Skip ahead if you don’t want to be bored to death.
 Anything the ABA says usually knocks anyone reading it half-unconscious:

 - A part-time practitioner who practices law in association with a firm, but on a basis different from that of the mainstream lawyers in the firm.
 Such part-time practitioners are sometimes lawyers who have decided to change from a full-time practice, either with that firm or with another, to a part-time one, or sometimes lawyers who have changed careers entirely, as for example former judges or government officials, or attorneys who transition from corporate/in-house practice to law firm practice.